 Alternative options to pay off debt

 A debt consolidation loan is just one approach to consolidating debt.
 Depending on your unique needs and financial situation, another option might be preferable.

 A balance transfer is a popular approach to managing credit card debt.
 By transferring the balances on existing cards to a new card with a more attractive interest rate, consumers get the mutual benefits of simplified payments and cost savings.
 Many individuals take advantage of introductory offers of 0% interest for a certain length of time in order to make headway on their debt without the added expense of interest.
-To qualify for a balance transfer credit card, it’s best to have a credit score of 700 or higher.
+To qualify for a balance transfer credit card, it’s best to have a good or excellent credit score.

 It is convenient to shop for a balance transfer credit card online with our list of the best balance transfer credit card offers.

-- Potentially 0% interest rate for up to 21 months
+- Potentially an intro 0% interest rate for up to 21 months

 - Easy to create a repayment schedule

 - Attractive rates are often for a limited time only